-This course is designed expose students to the conventions of academic writing and critical thinking so that they may successfully produce prose that is clear and direct with appropriate structure and support.
-Students are introduced to the basic rhetorical modes of narration, classification, exposition, argumentation, description, comparison and contrast, cause and effect, definition, and process in the context of English rhetorical structure.
+This course is designed to expose students to the conventions of academic writing and critical thinking so that they may successfully produce prose that is clear and direct with appropriate structure and support.
+Students are introduced to the basic rhetorical modes (e.g., argumentation, cause and effect, comparison and contrast) in the context of English rhetorical structure.
 This course provides students with the opportunity to experience writing as a process that requires refinement and experience.
 Students will learn to write for specific audiences and to understand how to approach writing for different disciplines.